thoth-station/adviser/docs/source/prescription.rst

 A list of recommendation types that should be matched if the unit is registered for the adviser resolution pipeline.

+Alternatively, the list can be wrapped to a "not" statement which inverts the logic.

 If ``adviser_pipeline`` is set to ``false``, this configuration option has no effect.